Weak units, universal cells, and coherence via universality for bicategories: Semi-strictification

-By Lemma \ref{lem:imonad_rep}, $\imonad{X}$ is 0-representable, and by Lemma \ref{lem:merge_inclusion} the inclusion of $\imonad{X}$ into $\tmonad{X}$ preserves 1-units; because the 0-cells of $\tmonad{X}$ are the same as the 0-cells of $\imonad{X}$, we conclude that $\tmonad{X}$ is also 0-representable.
-Finally, by Lemma \ref{lem:merge_inclusion}, $\tmonad{X}$ is also 1-representable, which completes the proof. \end{proof}
+\begin{lem} Let $X$ be a merge-bicategory.
+Then $\tmonad{X}$ is representable and admits a strictly associative family of tensors. \end{lem} \begin{proof} By Lemma \ref{lem:imonad_rep}, $\imonad{X}$ is 0-representable, and by Lemma \ref{lem:merge_inclusion} the inclusion of $\imonad{X}$ into $\tmonad{X}$ preserves 1-units; because the 0-cells of $\tmonad{X}$ are the same as the 0-cells of $\imonad{X}$, we conclude that $\tmonad{X}$ is also 0-representable.
+By Lemma \ref{lem:merge_inclusion}, $\tmonad{X}$ is also 1-representable and admits a strictly associative family of tensors, which completes the proof. \end{proof}